Home » Spains regions » Extremadura

 There are many things to do throughout the region.
 As mentioned Merida is a great place to see Roman ruins and sites.
 The National Museum of Roman Art in Merida is excellent.
 Caceres has a well preserved old town as does Trujillo.
 The Archaeological Museum of Badajoz is worth a visit.
 If you like the great outdoors, then Monfrague National Park is for you.

-Towns of Region
+Towns of the Region

 Read information and tips on these regional towns: